platformsh-examples/strapiconf2021-workshop/README.md

         <br />
   <h2 align="center">Hello StrapiConf!</h2>
     <br />
-<p align="center"> This workshop will take you through the steps of building a production-ready Strapi instance on Platform.sh.</p>
+<p align="center">This workshop will take you through the steps of building a production-ready Strapi instance on Platform.sh.
 Platform.sh is a second-generation Platform-as-a-Service built especially for continuous deployment.
-It allows you to host web applications on the cloud while making your development and testing workflows more productive.
+It allows you to host web applications on the cloud while making your development and testing workflows more productive.</p>

-During this workshop, we will be using [Strapi's FoodAdvisor demo](https://github.com/strapi/foodadvisor/tree/master/api) as a guide.
-We'll deploy an updated version of that repository to Platform.sh, and then we'll make incremental changes as we build out the app, exploring how configuration and deployments work along the way.
+<p align="center">During this workshop, we will be using <a href="https://github.com/strapi/foodadvisor/tree/master/api">Strapi's FoodAdvisor demo</a> as a guide.
+We'll deploy an updated version of that repository to Platform.sh, and then we'll make incremental changes as we build out the app, exploring how configuration and deployments work along the way.</p>
   </p>
 </p>